edvordo/roa-apis/users.md

 **Requires a list of usernames you want to show** passed as a query parameter `ids[]`

+Contains info about clan under the `"clan"` key in the json response.
+`clan` will always have an `id` and `name`, but they can be `null` if the given user is not in a clan

 Example endpoint: `https://www.avabur.com/api/users?ids[]=Vysn&ids[]=Reltorakii`

 Example response